 If you would like to help “fix a feral,” too, contact us http://cats-pei.ca/cats-fix-feral-program/ .

 The Cat Action Team of Prince Edward Island:

 We are a registered, non-profit, entirely volunteer charity established to work with the public in caring for stray, feral and barn cats across Prince Edward Island.
 To date, the Cat Action Team has:

-- placed nearly 100 wooden shelters in feral cat colonies
+- placed over 100 wooden shelters in feral cat colonies

-- provided cat food to community cats who were in need
+- provided cat food to community cats when in need

 - responded to innumerable concerns related to feral, stray and barn cats from communities across PEI.

 Spay and neuter assistance for house cats (as well as dogs and rabbits) is available through our companion organization, SpayAid PEI.

 CAT proudly participates in the Companion Animal Welfare Initiative of the PEI Department of Agriculture and Forestry.

 Web Design and Hosting provided by Mumford Connect Web Design